Born: Salt Lake City, UT

 I bring performance, objects, workshops, organizing, and sound installations into an experiential interrogation of social structures.
 To demonstrate how we are interpellated by governmental, racial, and socio-economic dynamics, which cause a disenfranchise ways of living.
-I employed martial arts technical training to speak towards the nature of violence.
-Violence as a systematic phenomenon that creates constant moments of experienced aggression for people of color, in a physical, economic and emotional level that create contemporary situation of inter-racial competition, neighborhood segreations and fighting.
-I embodies the position of a fighter—changing my body and putting myself at risk to have a viewpoint situated inside precarity.
+In recent work I employ martial arts technical training to speak towards the nature of violence, as a systematic phenomenon that creates constant moments of experienced aggression with heightened affects on specific non-white bodies.
+Effects felt in physical, economic and emotional levels that create contemporary situation of inter-racial competition, neighborhood segregations and fighting.
+I embody the position of a fighter—changing my body and putting myself at risk to have a viewpoint situated inside precarity.
 In creating durational experiences that ask audiences to commit their own energy and time—a commitment that if sustained would bring actual social change—with an interest in doing something that forges a sticky, intensive more honest representations of survival.